twilio-labs/sms-keyword-router/README.md

 # SMS Keyword Router

 This SMS Keyword Router allows you to connect your phone number, messaging service, or short code to multiple webhooks.
-A user can text in with a keyword (e.g. "Support" or "Sales") and have all of their messages forwarded to an webhook that is specific to that keyword.
+A user can text in with a keyword (e.g. "Support" or "Sales") and have all of their messages forwarded to a webhook that is specific to that keyword.

 Use cases:

 * You have a short code that's being used by different departments within your company and each department has a unique app they'd like to connect to.
 * You'd like to connect multiple Twilio Studio Flows to a single phone number so that different teams can edit separate flows simultaneously.

-# Pre-requisites
+# Prerequisites
 * Install the Twilio CLI: https://www.twilio.com/docs/twilio-cli/quickstart
 * Install the Twilio Serverless CLI plugin: `twilio plugins:install @twilio-labs/plugin-serverless`
 * Connect the Twilio CLI to your account by running `twilio login`